coderefinery/reproducible-research/content/guide.md

 structure their projects better.
 This may be obvious to some participants but it doesn't harm to preach to the choir.

-Many participants do not share data or code, and in particular they are often unaware that research output other than published articles can be assigned digital object identifiers (DOIs).
-The "Sharing code and data" is meant to bring awareness about FAIRness and Open Science and to show how DOIs can be obtained for Git repositories..

 Even though many participants know that code can have many dependencies (e.g. they may have experienced difficulties in getting other people's code to run), they often don't know or use good practices when it comes to recording dependencies.